gene-git/dual-root/README.rst

 The 2 approaches outlined here both use:

- - 2 disks
+ * 2 disks
- - each disk has its own <esp> partition.
+ * each disk has its own <esp> partition.
- - <esp>s are kept in sync with each other.
+ * <esp>s are kept in sync with each other.
- - no constraints on disk other than they each have sufficient capacity.
+ * no constraints on disk other than they each have sufficient capacity.
- - using systemd boot
+ * using systemd boot

-   - Im sure refind or grub would work too.
-I use systemd boot.
+   * Assume refind or grub would work too.

  We provide *dual-boot-tool* and systemd services to make it as straightforwards as possible to implement.
 The tool can identify the currently booted <esp>, bind mount it to */boot* and